Call for Submissions

 Planning to submit your paper?
-Check the contributors guidelines!
+Check the contributor guidelines!

 The Pax et Bellum Journal is looking for academic papers written in English, produced by bachelor’s or master’s level students or recent graduates that are relevant to the field of peace and conflict.
-We will publish short papers between 3,000 and 5,000 words, and longer papers between 8,000 and 10,000 words (references excluded).
+We will publish papers between 3,000 and 10,000 words (references excluded), with strict enforcement of the upper limit.
 Papers with multiple authors are accepted; please clarify whether there is a main author or all authors contributed equally to the writing process.
-Papers are expected to be of first-submission, if this is not the case a waiver giving us the right to publish the paper must be included.
+Papers are expected to be of first-submission – if this is not the case a waiver giving us the right to publish the paper must be included.
+Papers should not be put before another journal for consideration at the moment of submission – if this is the case, an explanation to the Editors is required.

 Aims and Scope